Medabots/medarot1/README.md

 1. Obtain the original ROM for the Medarot 1 version you want (the md5 hashes are below)
 1. Head to the [Latest release](https://github.com/Medabots/medarot1/releases/latest) page and grab the .ips file for your preferred version
-1. Use an IPS Patching Tool like [LunarIPS](https://www.romhacking.net/utilities/240/) to apply the IPS patch to your ROM
+1. Use an IPS Patching Tool like [LunarIPS](https://www.romhacking.net/utilities/240/), or online patcher like [this](https://vxyz.me/rompatcher/) to apply the IPS patch to your ROM

 The '+txt.N' versions indicates the version of the translation.

 # Reporting Bugs

 Feel free to create an issue here with a save and/or screenshots of your issue.

 If that's not possible, steps to reproduce it will suffice.

 # Building